 17. Little Tokyo

 Little Tokyo is in the heart of downtown LA where Chinatown is a little bit north of the city center.
-This area has a unique mall full of all sorts of Japanese related items, has different restaurants that you can try, and it has one of my favorite places to in all of downtown Los Angeles which is Daikokuya, a ramen restaurant.
-Be sure to get there really early though, as Diakokuya is always busy, super small and you normally have to wait at least an hour.
+This area has a unique mall full of all sorts of Japanese-related items, has different restaurants that you can try, and it has one of my favorite places in all of downtown Los Angeles which is Daikokuya, a ramen restaurant.
+Be sure to get there really early, though, as Diakokuya is always busy, super small, and you normally have to wait at least an hour.

 18. Cathedral of Our Lady of the Angels

-Next stop, we have a Cathedral of Our Lady of the Angels which is an old church that you can check out while you are in the city.
-This church is beautiful with the contemporary design and a large open floor plan.
-You can walk through the entire area or go down to mausoleum below the church.
+Next stop, we have a Cathedral of Our Lady of the Angels, a beautiful church that you can check out while you are in the city.
+This church is stunning with a contemporary design and a large open floor plan.
+You can walk through the entire area or go down to the mausoleum below the church.
 Obviously, be respectful if you visit here.

 19. LA City Hall

 If you’re in Los Angeles during a weekday, from 9 AM to 5 PM, go to LA City Hall.
-You can get a visitor’s pass and take the elevator all the way to the top of the city hall.
-From there you can walk around in an open-air observation deck completely free.
+You can get a visitor’s pass and take the elevator to the top of the city hall.
+From there, you can walk around in an open-air observation deck completely free.
 This is a great place to explore as it gives you impressive views of downtown LA and all the surrounding areas.
-You can even see the Hollywood if there’s not any smog.
+You can even see the Hollywood Sign if there’s not any smog.

 20. Grand Park